 We're expecting each release to get better and more stable as we move forward.
-In fact, this third release has the final API's for developers.
+In fact, the third release from June has the final API's for developers.
 That means no major API changes are coming, and developers can put the finishing touches on software and apps for Android P.

 Either way, you should only install it if you like living on the edge and can deal with issues.
 Yes, it has some benefits, but also a few cons.
 So far the software runs pretty smooth, and battery life seems decent.
 Don't say we didn't warn you though.

 You can try it on phones from Sony, OnePlus, Oppo, Essential, Nokia and a few others.
 Not just the Pixel and Pixel 2.
 Join the beta, flash the 4th preview, or wait for the 5th and final developer preview later this month or in early August.